-Decree may be enforced by writ of seizin, R. S.,c.111,§ 10. unless the same is in writing and signed by the person to be bound thereby.
-And when so made and signed, whether said agreement is, or is called a note, lease, conditional sale, purchase on instalments, or by any other name, and in whatever form it may be, it shall not be valid, except as between the original parties thereto, unless it is recorded in the office of the clerk of the town in which the purchaser resides at the time of the purchase.
+- Sec.
+7. Corporations, associations, copartnerships and individuals included; exceptions.
+1905, c.
+114, § 2.
+Sellers and purchasers under the preceding section shall include corporations, associations, copartnerships, and individuals, but said section shall not apply to sales by executors, administrators, receivers, assignees under voluntary assignments for the benefit of creditors, trustees in bankruptcy, or by any public officer under judicial process, or to mortgages made in good faith for the purpose of security only. - Sec.
+8. Agreement that goods sold and delivered shall remain the property of the seller; record.
+R. S. c.
+113, § 5.
+1913, c.
+171. No agreement that personal property bargained and delivered to another, shall remain the property of the seller till paid for, is valid unless the same is in writing and signed by the person to be bound thereby.
+And when so made and signed, whether said agreement is, or is called a note, lease, conditional sale, purchase on instalments, or by any other name, and in whatever form it may be, it shall not be valid, except as between the original parties thereto, unless it is recorded in the office of the clerk of the city, town or plantation organized for any purpose, in which the purchaser resides at the time of the purchase; but if any of the purchasers are not residents of the state, or reside in an unorganized place in the state, then in the registry of deeds in the county where the seller resides at the time of the sale.
 The fee for recording the same shall be the same as that for recording mortgages of personal property.
-All said agreements (such property,) whether (said agreements are) recorded or not, shall be subject to redemption and to trustee process as provided in section fifty of chapter cighty-six; but the title may be foreclosed in the same manner as is provided for mortgages of personal property. (a)
+All such property, whether said agreements are recorded or not, shall be subject to redemption and to trustee process as provided in section fifty of chapter ninety-one, but the title may be foreclosed in the same manner as is provided for mortgages of personal property.